jacob-majesty/ecom-backend/README.md

 # Shopping Cart Backend with Spring Boot

 ## Introduction
 This project is a backend implementation of a shopping cart system using Spring Boot.
-It provides RESTful APIs to manage products, users, and shopping cart operations such as adding/removing items, viewing the cart, and checking out.
+It provides RESTful APIs to manage products, users, and shopping cart operations such as adding/removing items, viewing the cart.
 The application is designed to be scalable, secure, and easy to integrate with frontend systems or mobile applications.

 ## Tech Stack
 - **Framework**: Spring Boot